jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/strategy-out-of-scope.md

 - Construct Drafts
 - Broader View

-Those categories might still be found as sub-folders of the *Encircle Language Spec* documentation, though not really considered part of the spec.
+Those categories might still be found as sub-folders of the *Circular Language Spec* documentation, though not really considered part of the spec.

 These might be the more specific reasons things may be out of scope: